lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 14.** *That our oxen may be strong to labour.* (Margin: *"able to bear burdens",* or, *loaded* with flesh.)
 As in the verse before he had ascribed the fruitfulness of the herds and flocks to God's goodness, so now the fattening of their oxen, to show that there is nothing relating to us here which he overlooks.— *John Calvin.*

 **Verse 14.** *That our oxen may be strong to labour.* Oxen were not only used for ploughing, thrashing, and drawing, but also for bearing burdens; compare 1Ch 12:40, which passage is peculiarly fitted to throw light on the verse before us.
-Laden oxen presuppose a rich abundance of produce.— *E.W.
-Hengstenberg.*
+Laden oxen presuppose a rich abundance of produce.— *E. W. Hengstenberg.*

 **Verse 14.** *That there be no complaining in our streets*, etc. Rather, "and no cry of sorrow" (comp.
 Isa 24:11 Jer 14:2 46:12) "in our open places", *i.e.,* the places where the people commonly assembled near the gate of the city (comp.
 2Ch 32:6 Ne 8:1).
 The word rendered *"complaining"* does not occur elsewhere in the psalter.— *Speaker's Commentary.*